Eating a healthy diet is important for both physical and mental wellbeing. It gives your body the nutrients it needs to grow, repair, and work well.

 Can Echinacea help me?

-Echinacea (purple coneflower) is a herb that grows in North America.
-Some people believe that Echinacea can boost immunity, fight cancer and improve side effects of chemotherapy and radiotherapy.
-Research continues but there is no evidence to support these claims at the time of writing.
+Some people believe that the herb, Echinacea (purple coneflower) can boost immunity, fight cancer and improve side effects of chemotherapy and radiotherapy.
+At the moment, there is no evidence to support these ideas.
+If you would like to take Echinacea, speak to a member of your medical team about doing so first.

 Can I eat out?

 You may feel anxious about eating out if you have difficulties eating.
-If your appetite is small, you could order a starter instead of a main course or order a child’s portion.
-If you are neutropenic, please see our separate information about food safety, which includes guidance on eating out.
+If your appetite is lowered, you could order a starter instead of a main course or order a child’s portion.

 Is it safe to diet while I am having treatment for lymphoma?